 Carnival Dream resumed its Western Caribbean itinerary after resolving an anchor malfunction that delayed the vessel for several hours off the coast of Belize.

-Passengers aboard the vessel reported hearing announcements from the bridge advising that engineering personnel and deck crew were working to free the anchor assembly.
-Some onboard accounts suggested that divers might be required to conduct underwater inspections as part of the operation, while online speculation centred on the possibility that the anchor had become fouled near reef areas adjacent to the anchorage.
+Passengers reported hearing PA announcements from the Navigation Bridge advising that engineering personnel and deck crew were working to free the anchor assembly.
+Some accounts suggested that divers might be required to conduct underwater inspections as part of the operation.
+Online speculation centred on the possibility that the anchor had become fouled near reef areas adjacent to the anchorage site.

-Following the delay, Carnival Dream successfully resumed its passage toward Cozumel, Mexico, arriving on 14 May and allowing the scheduled cruise programme to continue.
+Following the delay, Carnival Dream successfully resumed its passage toward Cozumel, Mexico, arriving on May 14th.
 Passenger reports later indicated that the Cozumel call proceeded on a shortened schedule after the vessel regained operational status.

 For more Carnival Dream incidents and accidents, see the ship's CruiseMinus page